LiftFund Houston logo

 LiftFund is a non-traditional small business lender focused on serving underbanked and underserved entrepreneurs across Texas and New Mexico.
 The organization was established to bridge the funding gap for business owners who face barriers to conventional bank financing due to limited credit history, collateral constraints, or other factors that prevent access to traditional lending paths.

 The company offers multiple forms of support including direct business loans, grants, and comprehensive business advisory services.
-Their service model combines financial products with personalized guidance, providing borrowers not just capital but also mentorship and strategic support through their network of lending specialists and business advisors.
-The contact page indicates they have specialized lending experts covering distinct regional territories (Central Texas, Texas Gulf Coast, East Texas, West Texas, North Texas, and Southwest Texas/Laredo areas) plus dedicated business advisors for major metropolitan areas including Houston and Dallas-Fort Worth.
+Their service model combines financial products with personalized guidance, providing borrowers not just capital but also mentorship and strategic support through their network of lending staff context and business advisors.
+The contact page indicates they have listed lending experts covering distinct regional territories (Central Texas, Texas Gulf Coast, East Texas, West Texas, North Texas, and Southwest Texas/Laredo areas) plus dedicated business advisors for major metropolitan areas including Houston and Dallas-Fort Worth.

 Limitations include that the website provides minimal detail on specific loan amounts, rates, terms, or approval criteria.
 The scope appears regional (Texas and New Mexico only) rather than national.
 No information is available regarding grant eligibility, loan processing timelines, or cost structures.
 Prospective borrowers must contact the company directly or schedule appointments to learn specifics about their particular loan options.